Severance pay for employees on permanent contracts

 The salary taken into account is called reference salary.
 It shall be determined by taking into account, according to the most advantageous formula:

-• The monthly average of the last 12 months preceding the dismissal
+• That is the monthly average of the last 12 months preceding the dismissal

 When the employee has been sick leave or therapeutic part-time work in recent months, the reference salary to be taken into account is that of the last 12 or 3 months preceding discontinuation or therapeutic part-time.